 Aeronautics engineers use their knowledge of fluid mechanics and mechanical systems to design aircraft with unique features.
 Including controlled flight, manoeuvrability and low noise levels.
 Engineers use computers to simulate airflow around aircraft wings of an aeroplane to test new designs before they are built.

 PhD in Aerospace Engineering leads to a Doctorate in Engineering.
-A PhD admission in Aerospace Engineering or a doctorate in engineering may be conferred after completing a terminal professional degree (MSE).
+A PhD Admission 2023 in India or a doctorate in engineering may be conferred after completing a terminal professional degree (MSE).
 By people who have met all program requirements for doctorate degrees from a University except completion of dissertation research.”

 An Overview of PhD in Aerospace Engineering: